SlapBot/slapbot.github.io/documentation/developer/index.md

                 def __init__(self, *args):
                     super().__init__(*args)

-- And that's it like really, your module is ready to work, now all you need is to define functions and map them in config.ini file and stephanie will trigger that module accordingly.
+- And that's it like really, your module is ready to work, now all you need is to define functions and map them in `config.ini` file and stephanie will trigger that module accordingly.
-Let's define a method called ask_favorite_food. (methods are also snake_case)
+Let's define a method called `ask_favorite_food`. (methods are also `snake_case`)

                 def ask_favorite_food(self):
                     self.assistant.say("What is your favorite food?")